xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 ``RealignToNavItem`` is one of the most important functions in **SerialEM**, in my opinion.
 It will bring the specimen stage to a valid map item.
 It typically uses combination of stage shift and image shift to get the job done. ``0`` here means to stays in the conditions from which the map was created.
 For example, the map was generated using LD **View**, and the scope currently is at LD **R**,the scope will switch to the View mag, beam intensity etc..
 After *realign* is done, it stays in View mag.
+Argument
-Argument ``1`` will bring scope back to **R**, after routine finishes.
+``1`` will bring scope back to **R**, after routine finishes.

 This command line will bring the specimen to the picked item position, with some image shift in the last image of the routine takes, in buffer A.

 I should point out that this perhaps reflects one of the most fundamental differences between SerialEM and other data collection software - it doesn't rely on the template at all.
 As long as an item in a valid map is defined (picked), **SerialEM** will drive the stage there!
+For example, for a lacey grid with no regular size holes, SerialEM can go to the target positions precisely wherever they are defined as point items.

 .. code-block:: ruby